-Cokus et. al. generated a map of cytosine methylation at single-base resolution of the aerial tissues of Arabidopsis thaliana, implementing a unique approach dubbed "BS-seq" to generate complex libraries of short bisulfite converted fragments of genomic DNA amenable to sequencing on the Illumina Genome Analyzer.
+Cokus et al. (2008) generated a map of cytosine methylation at single-base resolution of the aerial tissues of A. thaliana, implementing a unique approach dubbed "BS-seq" to generate complex libraries of short BS-converted fragments of genomic DNA amenable to sequencing on the Illumina Genome Analyzer.
 In this method, purified genomic DNA was first fragmented and ligated to the first set of double-stranded adaptors that contained methylated adenine bases within DpnI restriction sites close to the site of ligation.
-After bisulfite conversion, PCR was performed using primers complementary to the converted adapter sequences, yielding double stranded DNA that was digested with DpnI to remove only the first adapter set.
-Sequencing adapters were subsequently ligated to the double-stranded bisulfite converted genomic DNA fragments and PCR with primers complementary to the adapters performed to yield a sequencing library (Figure 1).
+After BS conversion, PCR was performed using primers complementary to the converted adapter sequences, yielding double-stranded DNA that was digested with DpnI to remove only the first adapter set.
+Sequencing adapters were subsequently ligated to the double-stranded BS-converted genomic DNA fragments, and PCR with primers complementary to the adapters was performed to yield a sequencing library (Fig. 1).

-Several computational filters were applied to the reads after sequencing, removing sequences that likely mapped to multiple positions, potentially unconverted reads that contained at least three consecutive cytosines in the CHH context, and reads that shared the same strand and start coordinate that were likely clonal duplicates arising from the PCR amplification.
-Although sequence complexity is reduced after bisulfite conversion, computational simulations indicated that sequence reads of just 31-bases can be uniquely mapped to ~92% of the cytosines in the Arabidopsis thaliana genome, and experimental results achieved very close to this theoretical maximum.
-Any genomic sequence that is unique at the sequence read-length after bisulfite conversion can be interrogated for methylation status, overcoming cross-hybridization issues that can affect microarrays signal specificity.
-Using reads of 31 bases, 2.6 gigabases of sequence was retained post-filtering, covering ~85% of the 43 million cytosines in the 119 Mb genome with an average coverage of 20x (Cokus et al., 2008).
+Several computational filters were applied to the reads after sequencing, including removing sequences that likely mapped to multiple positions and potentially unconverted reads that contained at least three consecutive cytosines in the CHH context.
+Although sequence complexity is reduced after BS conversion, computational simulations indicated that sequence reads of just 31 bases can be uniquely mapped to ~92% of the cytosines in the A. thaliana genome, and experimental results achieved very close to this theoretical maximum.
+Any genomic sequence that is unique at the sequence read-length after BS conversion can be interrogated for methylation status, overcoming cross-hybridization issues that can affect microarray signal specificity.
+Using reads of 31 bases, 2.6 Gb of sequence were retained post-filtering, covering ~85% of the 43 million cytosines in the 119-Mb genome with an average coverage of $20 \times$ (Cokus et al. 2008).